swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-setup-label-studio.md

 This includes installing the necessary dependencies, configuring the tool, and preparing it for data labeling tasks.

+In this chapter, you will learn how to:

+1. Set up Label Studio to have a fully functional instance ready to label new data
+2. Import supplemental data for labeling

-By the end of this chapter, you will have a fully functional Label Studio instance ready to label new data, which will be used in subsequent chapters to retrain and enhance your model.
+The new data will be used in subsequent chapters to retrain and improve your model.

 ## Steps